-This route sees a potential recruit to the police service paying for their own degree – courses are likely to be available at universities offering this subject area in 2019.
+This route is for those who wish to fund their own degree – courses are likely to be available at universities offering this subject area in 2019.
 This is a brand-new course that is underpinned by the single National Police Curriculum.
 Any other courses, such as degrees in criminology, law and police science, will not be recognised under this entry route and applicants studying for such degrees will enter under the DHEP or, potentially, the PCDA.

-Hampshire Constabulary is aiming to begin recruiting officers under either or both the PCDA and DHEP in late 2019, subject to vacancies.
+Those applying under routes 2 and 3 will start from late 2020, subject to availability.
 Students undertaking the Pre-join Degree in Professional Policing will not be in a position to apply until 2022.